propelorm/Propel/reference/activerecord.markdown

 // This allows for custom parser formats
 {% endhighlight %}

->**Tip**:<br />Active Record objects use YAML as their default string representation.
+>**Tip**<br />Active Record objects use YAML as their default string representation.
 That means that echoing an Active Record object returns the result of `toYAML()`.
 You can customize the default string representation on a per table basis by setting the `defaultStringFormat` attribute in the `<table>` tag.

 {% highlight xml %}
 <table name="book" defaultStringFormat="XML">